hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 They are providing Class 1 SSL certificates for 1 year for free.

-What you will get from them (after registration and applying for certificate) is two files:
+You will get from them (after registration and applying for certificate) two files:

   * certificate (let's call it server.crt).
     File content starts with '-----BEGIN CERTIFICATE-----'.